Googlers-Repo/magisk/README.md

 [MMRL]: https://github.com/DerGoogler/MMRL

+> [!CAUTION]
+> # This repo format isn't supported in MMRL anymore.
+Avoid any usage in future.

 # Googlers Magisk Repo

 These are for [MMRL][MMRL].
 Modules that don't include a `META-INF` folder will be removed from the API.
 These modules mostly not installable or causes problems to the end-user.